GoogleCloudPlatform/deploymentmanager-samples/examples/v2/gke/README.md

 If you want to deploy other dynamic k8s artifacts such as [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions), define the collection first for that resource and then the object itself.

 For example, for `CustomResourceDefinitions`, create a cluster that supports [CustomResourcePublishOpenAPI](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#publish-validation-schema-in-openapi-v2).
-At the time of writing `11/6/19`, you need a GKE cluster version of atleast `1.14.7` plus Alpha feature gate enabled:
+At the time of writing `11/6/19`, you need a GKE cluster version of atleast `1.14.7` and the Alpha feature gate enabled.
+If you are using GKE 1.15+, `CustomResourcePublishOpenAPI` is enabled by default so the alpha flag is not required.

 ```bash
 $ gcloud deployment-manager deployments create ${NAME} \